HorridModz/Flow.Launcher.Plugin.Add2Path/Readme.md

 # Running as Administrator

+> [!CAUTION]
+> Long after writing this, I've just discovered that Windows prevents apps from running as administrator on startup.
+FlowLauncher will **fail** to run on startup if you configure it to always run as administrator; you will have to launch it manually every time.

 ### Finding FlowLauncher exe
 By default, FlowLauncher's executable (`Flow.Launcher.exe`) should be installed to `%LocalAppData%\FlowLauncher`.
 However, this may differ if you have the portable version installed.